bl1mp/abyss-explorer/README.md

+# casualy explained
 ### abyss explorer

-# casualy explained

 ## philosophy

-if a beginner is having a bad time installing packages, there is not a bug in ce. if dependencies, requirements, unexpected errors start showing up to a user, there is not a bug in the user, there is a bug in ce.
+if a beginner is having a bad time installing packages, there is a bug in ae. if dependencies conflict, or unmentioned errors start showing up to a user, there is not a bug in the user, there is a bug in ce

 ## explain it!
 ### casually!